YetiForceCompany/YetiForceDoc/docs/1-introduction/4-system-migration-or-recovery.md

 ---
-title: Migrating the system to a new server or restoring it from backup
+title: System migration or recovery
 description: How to properly migrate or restore a backup copy of YetiForce
 keywords:
   - move